 Kaikaku is a deliberate effort initiated by the top and senior management and requires a strong direction from the administration, as the implementation and the result significantly impact business.
 Since Kaikaku often changes the processes that involve different groups, divisions, or departments in the organisations, coordination and direction from the high-level management are needed.
 The Kaikaku method can be characterised as a top-down approach, but this does not necessarily mean that changes are never collaborative and participative.
 Sometimes the actual differences are driven by employees at lower levels of the organisation.

 Kaikaku uses a definite period with specific targets to be achieved at the end of the period.
 Therefore, it is typically seen as a large project or an initiative.
-The extensive project often contains smaller ones conducted at different points of time during the overall initiative.
+The extensive project often contains smaller ones conducted at different points of time during the overall enterprise.
 The time frames of the Kaikaku initiatives ranged from a few months to a few years.

 The Kaikaku method process